Matheus-araujo-dev/controle-financeiro/README.md

 - **ControleFinanceiro.Infrastructure** – data access implementations.
 - **ControleFinanceiro.Shared** – shared utilities and constants.

-The projects only include placeholder classes and initial folder structure.
+The solution demonstrates a clean architecture approach.
+All classes are kept simple and only provide minimal placeholder logic.